 Southeast Tech’s Diagnostic Medical Sonography program boasts a 100% job placement rate among 2019 graduates

 Virtual Lab Tour

 Why STC: Clinical Experience

-Before completing your Associate of Applied Science degree at STI, you will complete a seven-month clinical rotation at a medical center in the U.S. In addition, you will gain expertise in recognizing pathology and understanding related physiology, acquiring sonographic images, troubleshooting problems with sonographic equipment, and adapting exam protocols based on pathology or physiology variations.
+Before completing your Associate of Applied Science degree at STC, you will complete a seven-month clinical rotation at a medical center in the U.S. In addition, you will gain expertise in recognizing pathology and understanding related physiology, acquiring sonographic images, troubleshooting problems with sonographic equipment, and adapting exam protocols based on pathology or physiology variations.
 Other Southeast Tech benefits:

-Accreditation: Southeast Technical Institute’s Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Accreditation: Southeast Technical College’s Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Board Exams: Southeast Tech’s CAAHEP accreditation requires Diagnostic Medical Sonography students to take all related registry examinations before completion of the DMS program.
 You will receive the credential of Registered Diagnostic Medical Sonographer upon successful completion of the exams and program.

-Hands-on Learning: The Diagnostic Medical Sonography program uses STI’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.
+Hands-on Learning: The Diagnostic Medical Sonography program uses STC’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.